 - 1. Awards financial aid to students. - 2.
-Establishes Seminary policy on matters relating to scholarships, grants, loans and work study employment. - The composition of the Committee includes six members.
-Currently these members are as follows: Director of Financial Aid, Director of Admissions, Dean of Student Services, Controller, a faculty member, and Vice President of Student Services (Chair).
-The Director of Financial Aid does not vote on scholarship recipients.
+Establishes Seminary policy on matters relating to scholarships, grants, loans and work study employment. - 3.
+The composition of the Committee includes seven members.
+Currently these members are as follows: Director of Financial Aid, Director of Admissions, Dean of Students, Controller, a faculty member, and Vice President of Student Services (Chair).
+The Director of Financial Aid and Director of Advancement are nonvoting members due to potential conflicts of interest.

-The Committee meets in April to award scholarships, and again as needed during the year.
+The Committee meets in April to award scholarships, and again as needed during the year (typically on a monthly basis).